 About this listing

-A cosy and nice guest room in a lovely two bedroom, one bath condo in fantastic Bernal Heights which is next to the Mission District.
-The bedroom has a real comfortable queen size bed, a desk, a dresser and a view of Bernal Hill.
+This is a very cosy & comfortable spare guest room in a lovely 2 bedroom, 1 bath condo in fantastic Bernal Heights (next to the vibrant, eclectic Mission District).
+The bedroom has a real comfortable queen size bed and a view of Bernal Hill.

 "Possession of a San Francisco Short-Term Rental Registration Certificate certifies that the registration certificate holder has agreed to comply with the terms of the San Francisco Short-Term Residential Rental Ordinance (San Francisco Administrative Code Section 41A).
 This ordinance does not require an inspection of the unit by the City for potential Building, Housing, Fire, or other Code violations.